 Some resources will be provided and others will require the school to print or provide them.

-Josephine Foley, Community Rail Officer
+Steven Booth, Community Rail Officer

 The PCRP believe it is important that the railway is accessible.
 Try the Train trips are run by Ambassadors for South Western Rail and enable members of the community to learn about rail travel and gain confidence as rail users.

 Try the Train is ideal for:

 Try the Train is open to all who would like to develop their confidence with trains – whether that is buying a ticket, reading a timetable or getting on or off a train.